-Implementing a change for good – how LawVu brings value to the in-house legal team
+How LawVu brings value to Co-op’s in-house legal team

-Implementing a new software solution can be a challenging time, which is why Andrew Hay, Co-op’s Head of Operations Legal & Secretariat did his due diligence and chose LawVu as the Legal Workspace for their in-house legal team.
+Implementing a new software solution can be a challenging time, which is why Andrew Hay, Co-op’s Head of Operations Legal & Secretariat did his due diligence and chose the LawVu legal workspace for their in-house legal team.

 From the outset, Co-op was seeking a legal technology solution that matched the ethos of the organization.
 It wanted to take a path that ensured success, therefore it was important to choose a legal technology partner that aligned with the values the organization holds.